-Sustainable development
+Sustainable Development

 5.8 Existing public transport provision serving a large part of Dore Neighbourhood Area is poor and most of the areas of Green Belt in Dore Neighbourhood Area are more than 400 metres from the railway and bus services, making accessibility to public transport facilities unsustainable.
-Whilst public transport provision remains at the present level steps should be taken to improve it if development is to take place.
+Whilst public transport provision remains at the present level new development should not take place.